 How Can Scleral Lenses Help Dry Eyes?

 If you have dry eye syndrome, you are all too familiar with the itchy, irritated, uncomfortable, and even painful sensations that come with this condition.
 Eye drops and artificial tears offer some relief, but this relief is temporary.
-Most patients with dry eyes can benefit from a longer-lasting treatment method.
+Most patients with dry eyes can benefit from a longer-lasting dry eye treatment method.

 What are scleral lenses?